-Love Hotels, Soaplands, and Hostess Bars are somewhat unique to Japan, growing out of a culture with an unusual approach to sexuality and relationships.
+Love Hotels, Soaplands, and Hostess Bars (and of course their ruins / haikyo) are somewhat unique to Japan, growing out of a culture with an unusual approach to sexuality and relationships.

 Love Hotels cater to young couples with no other place to frolic, offering cheap rates for ‘Rests’ of a few hours.
 Soaplands are for the single man, interested in being soaped down by a young naked girl in a sleazy version of an onsen bath-house.
-Hostess Bars are for busy salarymen with no time to forge real relationships, happy to settle for paid-for compliments from attentive young girls in dark bars.
+Hostess Bars are for busy salarymen with no time to forge real relationships, happy to settle for paid-for compliments from attentive young girls working on commission.

 Heian Wedding Hall |